 Similarly, the Public Service Loan Forgiveness Program, created to encourage individuals to enter and continue to work full-time in public service jobs, may provide loan relief for students enrolled in the Advocacy and Policy concentration.
 Under this loan forgiveness program, borrowers may qualify for forgiveness of the remaining balance due on their eligible federal student loans after they have made 120 payments on those loans under certain repayment plans while employed full time by certain public service employers.

 Part-time employment, both on and off campus, is available as an alternative or supplement to a financial aid package.
-To assist students in locating such employment, the Student Employment Office (SEO) has created Hoyaworks, an online clearinghouse for part-time and temporary job listings on campus and for local businesses and organizations.
+To assist students in locating such employment, the Student Employment Office has created Hoyaworks, an online clearinghouse for part-time and temporary job listings both on-campus and through local businesses and organizations.
 Students in these positions typically make about $15 an hour.

-The Georgetown University Graduate School offers a limited number of awards to international students in various departments based on academic qualifications.
-To learn more, please visit the International Student and Scholar Services webpage.
+The Graduate School of Arts & Sciences offers a limited number of awards to international students in various departments based on academic qualifications.
+To learn more, please visit International Student and Scholar Services.